Having an offshore job is a great way to make a living, but it doesn’t come without risks.

 One report from the U.S. Centers for Disease Control and Prevention (CDC) states that the fatality rate for offshore oil and gas drilling is seven times higher than the typical fatality rate for all United States workers from 2003 to 2010.

-So, what is it that makes this line of work so dangerous – and why are there more fatalities seen in the oil and gas sector than others?
+So, what is it that makes this line of work so dangerous?
+Why is the oil and gas sector more dangerous than others industries?

 Reasons Oil and Gas Drilling Offshore is Dangerous